orbitjs/orbitjs-site/src/v0.9/guide/index.md

 The primitives in Orbit were developed to be as composable and interchangeable as possible.
 Every source that can be updated understands transforms and operations.
-Every source that can be queried understands queries and query expressions.
+Every source that can be queried understands query expressions.
 Every bucket that can persist state supports the same interfaces.

 Orbit's primitives allow you to start simple and add complexity gradually without impacting your working code.
 Need to support real time sockets or SSE?